ZiedDev/mcq-mate/README.md

 MCQ Mate is an mcq checker for Cambridge IGCSE and A-Level subjects that have an mcq (Multiple-Choice-Questions) paper.

-## Current limitation
+## Now Supports all Exams

-At the current version there is no support for the core papers, only the extended IGCSE and the A-Level papers are available.
-If you would like to see core papers, please let me know and we will try our best to add them
+At the current version all the Extended and Core IGCSE subjects are here as well as the A-Level subjects from 2010 till the current latest exams

 ## This is a remake